Endrewss/ToDoList-JavaScript/README.md

 ## Descrição do projeto

-Projeto de uma To Do List feito com HTML, BootStrap e TypeScript.. :satisfied:
+Projeto de uma To Do List feito com HTML, BootStrap e JavaScript.. :satisfied:

 ## 🧑‍💻 Desenvolvedor do Projeto